iiab/iiab/roles/jupyterhub/README.md

+# Project Jupyter

+Project Jupyter (/ˈdʒuːpɪtər/ (About this soundlisten)) is a project and community whose goal is to "develop open-source software, open-standards, and services for interactive computing across dozens of programming languages".
+It was spun off from IPython in 2014 by Fernando Pérez and Brian Granger.
+Project Jupyter's name is a reference to the three core programming languages supported by Jupyter, which are Julia, Python and R, and also a homage to Galileo's notebooks recording the discovery of the moons of Jupiter.
+Project Jupyter has developed and supported the interactive computing products Jupyter Notebook, JupyterHub, and JupyterLab.
+Jupyter is a NumFOCUS fiscally sponsored project.
+Source [Wikipedia](https://en.wikipedia.org/wiki/Project_Jupyter#JupyterHub)

+## What is Jupyterhub

 <!-- ## JupyterHub programming environment with student Notebooks

 #### Secondary schools may want to consider JupyterHub to integrate coding with dynamic interactive graphing — A New Way to Think About Programming — allowing students to integrate science experiment results and program output within their own blog-like "Jupyter Notebooks."